 2. One-Time Billing

-One-time billing is suitable for tangible goods or one-off services, such as e-commerce purchases or freelance projects.
+One-time billing is suitable for tangible goods or one-off services, such as manufacturing units, e-commerce purchases or freelance projects.
 It offers clarity to customers and simplifies invoicing.

 3. Usage-Based Billing